David Bawden

-David Allen Bawden (September 22, 1959 – August 2, 2022), who took the name Pope Michael, was an American citizen and a conclavist claimant to the papacy.
-Bawden believed that the Catholic Church had apostatized from the Catholic faith since Vatican II, and that there had been no legitimate popes elected since the death of Pope Pius XII in 1958.
+"The Conciliar Church ... retained the external properties of the Catholic Church, but changed its doctrine, sacraments, and purpose."

+According to Bawden, all popes elected since the death of Pope Pius XII in 1958 were not legitimate Catholic popes, but rather leaders of this new Conciliar Church.
 In 1990 he was elected pope by a group of six laypeople, including himself and his parents.
 In 2011, he was ordained a priest and consecrated a bishop by an Independent Catholic bishop.

 Early life and education

 Bawden was born in 1959 in Oklahoma City, Oklahoma, to Clara (née Barton) and Kennett Bawden.
 He attended elementary school and high school in Oklahoma City.
 He had one brother.

 Bawden's parents were traditionalist Catholics who rejected Vatican II.
 In the mid-1970s, he and his family became followers of the Society of St. Pius X (SSPX).
 Bawden entered the SSPX seminary in Écône, Switzerland, in 1977, then transferred to Saint Joseph's Priory in Armada, Michigan.
 He was dismissed in 1978.
 His family subsequently moved to St. Marys, Kansas, where the SSPX ran Saint Mary's Academy and College.
 Bawden worked for the school and his brother attended it.
 In 1981 Bawden broke with the SSPX.
 Prior to claiming the papacy, he worked as a real estate agent and furniture maker.